Extinction (Bernhard novel): Imagery, style and themes

-In this last of his novels, Bernhard uses repetition to achieve a cathartic effect while delivering himself of a parthian shot at the very language without which his own literary achievements would have been inconceivable.
+In this last of his novels, according to professor Thomas Cousineau, "Bernhard [uses] repetition to achieve a cathartic effect while delivering himself of a parthian shot at the very language without which his own literary achievements would have been inconceivable."

-There’s something utopian in this novel, underscored by the ending, where Wolfsegg’s entire estate is donated to the Jewish community of Vienna.
-It’s a radical and destructive utopia, a utopia that annihilates Murau himself, and which is at any rate overwhelmed by resentment and hate for his birthplace.
-But Bernhard wouldn’t be Bernhard if such a denigration, so relentless and ruthless, didn’t mutate in a vertiginous cascade of words with compulsive musical pitches of extraordinary beauty (and beautifully rendered by translator David McLintock) – a melodic aria whose lightness sharply contrasts with the gloomy character of Murau’s proclamations.
-It’s this very rhythm – an inexorable, spiralling mechanism of hyperboles and superlatives – which confers to the narrative the specific "vis comica" so characteristic of Bernhard’s work.
+There's something utopian in this novel, underscored by the ending, where Wolfsegg’s entire estate is donated to the Jewish community of Vienna.
+It's a radical and destructive utopia, a utopia that annihilates Murau himself, and which is at any rate overwhelmed by resentment and hate for his birthplace.
+But Bernhard wouldn't be Bernhard if such a denigration, so relentless and ruthless, didn't mutate in a vertiginous cascade of words with compulsive musical pitches of extraordinary beauty (and beautifully rendered by translator David McLintock) – a melodic aria whose lightness sharply contrasts with the gloomy character of Murau's proclamations.
+It's this very rhythm – an inexorable, spiralling mechanism of hyperboles and superlatives – which confers to the narrative the specific vis comica so characteristic of Bernhard's work.
 Exaggeration changes into grotesque, tragedy into comedy.
 And often within the text, one hears a long liberating laughter.
-"Everything is ridiculous when one thinks of death," Bernhard wrote, and very few other contemporary authors have demonstrated how thin the line is that separates the tragic from the comic.
+"Everything is ridiculous when one thinks of death", Bernhard wrote, and very few other contemporary authors have demonstrated how thin the line is that separates the tragic from the comic.